We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 “Can you overdose on CBD oil?” and similar questions sound like simple queries that have yes-or-no answers.
 However, the truth is more complex.

-You can define the term “overdose” in more than one way.
+You can define the term “overdose” in more than one way – it doesn’t have a single, precise, and universal definition.
 In some contexts, overdosing refers to life-threatening or seriously dangerous overconsumption of a medication or drug.

 With this life-threatening definition in mind, CBD does not generally lead to overdoses.
 Wondering if you can overdose on CBD or THC, for that matter?
-In the context of extreme medical reactions and legitimate risk of death, it’s incredibly rare.
+In the context of extreme medical reactions and legitimate risk of death, it’s incredibly rare to OD on CBD.

 However, there are a few examples of what could be notably threatening reactions to CBD, as Healthline points out.
-However, there are a few key pieces of context to keep in mind:
+Yet, there are a few key pieces of context to keep in mind:

 • It has not been determined if CBD by itself was the cause of these reactions.
 The products may have contained contaminants or other substances.